bwanders/glassball-rss/README.md

 Addtionally, hook command can contain placeholders arguments of the form `{name}`.
 Note that the placeholders are not replaced inside strings or other parameters, they are only replaced if they are a distinct parameter.
 For example:

     [global]
-    on update = update-hook.sh "some parameter" {feeds}
+    on update = ./update-hook.sh "some parameter" {feeds}

 Will invoke the `update-hook.sh` script with 2 parameters, the first being the verbatim `some parameter` and the second a space-separated list of feed keys.